fabriziosalmi/caddy-adf/README.md

 ```

 This provides detailed information about each request, the calculated anomaly scores, and any decisions made by `caddy-adf`.

+### Specific Error Messages

+When a request is blocked by the middleware, the response will have:

+* The `403 Forbidden` HTTP status code.
+* The header `X-ML-WAF-Blocked` set to `true`.
+* The header `X-ML-WAF-Anomaly-Score` with the anomaly score of the request.
+* A body with the error and the `anomaly score` of the request.

 ### Common Issues